SpectraX07/SpectraX07/README.md

 # Hi there, I'm Subrata Jana 👋

-Welcome to my GitHub!
-I'm the developer behind [Phoolwalee](#) 🌸—an online flower shop focusing on subscription and bulk orders.
-I enjoy building scalable web applications and learning new technologies.
+Welcome to my GitHub! 🌸 I specialize in developing online platforms and applications with a focus on e-commerce and scalable solutions.
+I enjoy building seamless user experiences, exploring new technologies, and delivering impactful digital solutions.

 ### 💻 About Me
 - 🔭 Currently working on: **Phoolwalee**